 Meeting of the Section

-We certify that the foregoing constitutes a true and correct copy of the By-Laws of the Family Law Section of the State Bar of Texas, as amended and approved by the Officers and Council at the meeting in New Orleans, La. on December 9, 2006, and adopted by majority vote of the Section members present and voting at the Annual Meeting in El Paso, Texas on May , 2007.
+I certify that the foregoing constitutes a true and correct copy of the Bylaws of the Family Law Section of the State Bar of Texas, as amended and approved by the Officers and Council on December 12, 2020 and adopted by majority vote of the Section members present and voting at the Annual Section meeting on April 29, 2021.